ros-industrial/industrial_training/gh_pages/_source/session3/ros2/3-Build-a-MoveIt-Package.md

 ## Using MoveIt! with Physical Hardware

+** Note: If you plan to convert this package directly to a ROS2 package, you may skip ahead to the next section. **

 MoveIt!'s setup assistant generates a suite of files that, upon launch:

  * Loads your workspace description to the parameter server.